Structs

 This slide should take about 4 minutes.

-• Change the literal values in foo to match with the other patterns.
+• Change the literal values in m to match with the other patterns.

-• Add a new field to Foo and make changes to the pattern as needed.
+• Add a new field to Movement and make changes to the pattern as needed.

 • The distinction between a capture and a constant expression can be hard to spot.
-Try changing the 2 in the second arm to a variable, and see that it subtly doesn’t work.
+Try changing the 10 in the first arm to a variable, and see that it subtly doesn’t work.
 Change it to a const and see it working again.